zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 ```
 edit param adwcrep
 ```
-- add the following lines that replicate to the ADWC table admin.channels and save the file
+- add the following lines that replicate to the ADW table admin.channels and save the file
 ```
 replicat adwcrep
 useridalias ggadmin_tgt